OpenAiTx/OpenAiTx/projects/json-everything/json-everything/README-en.md

 </tbody>
 </table>

-All of the above libraries offer complete support for their associated specifications.
+All of the above libraries provide complete support for their respective specifications.

 Error message translations for _JsonSchema.Net_ available in: